-Lymphedema and Chronic Edema Management
+Lymphedema + Chronic Edema Management

 This series of educational modules presents an in-depth, expert-facilitated overview of key topics in lymphedema and chronic edema management, across practice settings from pediatrics to elder care.
-This course consists of four modules covering the following clinically relevant topics including: (Module 1) differential diagnosis and complex measurements in lymphedema, (Module 2) lymphedema across the lifespan, with consideration of quality of life and patient-centred care, (Module 3) research and advanced treatment approaches, and (Module 4) application through case scenarios.
-This professional learning course offers a high quality educational experience for healthcare professionals working in Canada and abroad.
+This course consists of four modules covering the following clinically relevant topics:

-Contribution to Lymphedema and Edema Education: this course is being offered as an introduction for any generalist healthcare clinicians who may see individuals experiencing lymphedema or chronic edema.
+Contribution to Lymphedema and Edema Education: This course is being offered as an introduction for any generalist healthcare clinicians who may see individuals experiencing lymphedema or chronic edema.
 This course will provide learners with a comprehensive overview of the complex aspects of lymphedema and chronic edema and present clinical management approaches for these conditions.

 This course sets the framework for hands-on courses and clinical practice.
 This professional education course does not replace nor does it serve as a CLT certification course.

 Instruction and Module Design: This online course includes four learning modules delivered asynchronously over a six-week time frame.
 Learners work through the modules at their own pace.
-Modules include knowledge-checks and tailored learning activities to ensure that learning goals are being met throughout the course
+Modules include knowledge checks and tailored learning activities to ensure that learning goals are being met throughout the course

 Guest Lectures: Participants will have the opportunity to learn from well-known experts including Dr. Stanley Rockson, Dr. Margie McNeely, Dr. Melissa Aldrich, Dr. David Keast, Dr. Anna Towers, Dr. Catherine McCuaig, Dr. Vaughan Keeley, Dr. Siba Haykal, Dr. Elizabeth Dylke, Ms. Heather Watt, and Ms. Mona Al Onazi.